 JoAnn Stevelos, MPH, has worked to improve the health and wellbeing of children, adolescents, and families for more than 20 years.
 She currently is a consultant with JSC, LLC, a nonprofit management service specializing in public health, animal ethics, and food justice issues.
 She was previously the director the evaluation, research, and monitoring of the childhood obesity prevention efforts at the Clinton Foundation’s Alliance for a Healthier Generation (AHG) and lead evaluator for First Lady Michelle Obama’s Let’s Move program.
 Before her tenure at AHG, she was the Director of the New York State Center for the Prevention of Early Childhood Obesity.
 She has managed all aspects of programs in the fields of public health, health science research, community development, English as a second language, and youth initiatives.

-JoAnn's writing explores themes of compassion, hope in the aftermath of estrangement, vulnerability, complex family relationships, and sexual and emotional abuse.
+JoAnn's writing and research explores themes of compassion, hope in the aftermath of estrangement, vulnerability, complex family relationships, and sexual and emotional abuse.

 Her work has been quoted in The Guardian, Albany Times Union, Scholastic Magazine, and referenced on the Daily Show, CNN, and in several academic books about childhood obesity and bullying.
 Her health articles related to obesity, sexual abuse, and bullying have been published in Preventing Chronic Disease, Your Health Matters, Diabetes Self Management, Pain Free Living, Whole Life Times, and The Mid.